eclipse/lemminx/docs/LemMinX-Extensions.md

 The validation service allows for triggering validation of all opened XML documents on server side.

 See definition of [IXMLValidationService](https://github.com/eclipse/lemminx/blob/master/org.eclipse.lemminx/src/main/java/org/eclipse/lemminx/services/IXMLValidationService.java)

+#### Workspace Service

+Extensions can also register a `org.eclipse.lsp4j.services.WorksapceService`, which allows to monitor client configuration changes (including watched files and folders), provide an implementation for a command execution.

 ## Adding custom settings for your extension